Considerations for Hydrostatic Field Test of GRE lines

 - ascertained leakage

-- clear deformation of the pipe’s supports and settlements in anchor blocks or in the soil, that are not becoming stable, and that can cause damages to the pipeline;
+- clear deformation of the pipe’s supports and settlements in anchor blocks or in the soil, that are not becoming stable, and that can cause damage to the pipeline;

 - after 12 hours if it is not possible to maintain a steady pressure, without integration, for at least 2 hours.

-- After having repaired the possible damages occurred to the piping and/or support system, submit again the pipeline to the testing.
+- After having repaired the possible damages that occurred to the piping and/or support system, submit again the pipeline for testing.